mossfarmer/FoundryParser/README.md

 3. Returning results in a readable format

 ## :heavy_check_mark: Conditions
-1. Better Rolls 5e installed, (have not tested without)
+1. Better Rolls 5e installed
-2. Better 5e Rolls using Roll20 roll settings

 ## ✖️ What it does not do
 1. Calculate the unnatural rolls
 2. Handle damage rolls